 For almost a century, the automobile has been much more than a mere mode of transportation, but rather an extension of its owner's personality with its style and panache.
 The auto makers sought to capitalize on America's thirst for style and power in providing sleek and faster cars which pandered to the public's desire to have their car reflect their own self image.
 Ever changing designs, brighter colors and engine size contributed to the symbolic nature of the automobile for its owner.
 As an extension of the goal of making your car an extension of your personality or self-image is the specialty license plate.
 Usually connected to a charity or state agency, the specialty license plate provides the quintessential "win win" dynamic in that the vehicle owner can both help a legitimately good cause and own a license plate make a social statement to those who see it, or maybe just look cool with its colors and design.
 In California, a new specialty plate has been approved which boldly touches all of those bases.
 It is the Endless Summer specialty license plate, which incorporates the theme from Bruce Brown's iconic Endless Summer movie from the 1960's.
 The exquisite design of the plate, with its bright yellow background and setting sun, evokes imagery of California's pristine beaches, beautiful sunny days and sport of surfing and embraces the California state of mind.
 Because funds from the sale of this specialty license plate help fund California's Coastal Conservancy, which promotes and protects the public's access to California's beaches, anyone who purchases the plate not only gets to display the beautiful and radiant plate on their car, but also promotes the many goals of that wonderful state agency.
 The legacy of Endless Summer is that it is more than a movie of youth, oceans and the pursuit of the perfect wave.
 It is symbolic of an optimistic state of mind reflecting sunny days, summer breezes and beautiful vistas.
 You can help preserve California's coast and project a sunny and optimistic statement for your car or motorcycle.
 For more information as to how you can register for the presale, click here.
 The proposed Endless Summer license plate has been awaiting final visibility testing by CHP for over 3 months.

 California Code of Regulations, 13 CACode of Regs, 160.04, requires: (4) The design must meet the following standards after testing by the Department of California Highway Patrol (CHP): (A) The registration number must be clear and legible to a person with 20/20 vision in daylight from a distance of 75 feet, and in darkness with low-beam headlamps from 75 feet; and (B) The registration number must be able to be accurately perceived by Automated License Plate Reader technology in use in California from a distance of 35 feet at daytime, dusk and nighttime.
+The California State Coastal Conservancy announced more than $39 million in funding for projects to improve public access, climate resilience, habitat values, and inclusion at the coast.

 “The Coastal Conservancy’s vision is of a beautiful, restored, and accessible coast for current and future Californians.
 To achieve this, we fund projects that support the coast’s natural resources, projects that prepare the coast for the challenges of a changing climate, and projects that help more people enjoy the coast.” said Amy Hutzel, Executive Officer of the Coastal Conservancy.
 Among the awards were several projects that will expand the Californians’ ability to access and enjoy the coast: $1,104,736 was awarded to eight non-profit organizations for Coastal Stories projects that will create storytelling installations, murals, or interpretive materials that represent diverse communities’ perspectives that historically have been excluded from narratives of California’s coast and publicly accessible lands.
 This is the second round of funding through the Conservancy’s Coastal Stories grant program.
 The Big Sur Land Trust was awarded $2,750,000 to acquire the 84-acre Hiss Parcelin the City of Monterey for natural resource conservation, California Native American tribal cultural resource conservation, habitat connectivity, California Native American tribal access, and public access.
 Orange County Coastkeeper was awarded $250,000 for the Beach and Coast Accessibility Program to provide grants to nonprofits, public entities, and tribes for beach wheelchairs and other equipment to increase accessibility to California’s beaches and coast in coastal counties statewide.
 Sustainable Conservation was awarded $270,300 to augment the Conservancy’s existing grant of $620,000 to advance adoption of, and conduct outreach to facilitate the use of, programmatic permits for aquatic habitat restoration and water quality improvement projects.
 Defenders of Wildlife and Sea Otter Savvy were awarded $174,400 to implement two separate projects to aid in the recovery of the southern sea otter.
 FOR MORE INFORMATION on the awarded projects CLICK HERE.
 Coastal Conservancy has announced the availability of grants to public agencies, federally recognized tribes and California Native American communities, and nonprofit organizations for programs that facilitate and enhance the public’s opportunities to explore California’s spectacular coast and San Francisco Bay shoreline through Coastal Conservancy's Explore the Coast Grant Program.